elixir-europe/rdmkit/pages/contribute/how_to_contribute.md

 This project is only possible with the many [community contributors](https://rdmkit.elixir-europe.org/contributors).
 RDMkit is an open project where everyone can contribute to the site.

-If you wish to contribute to this community-led project, we ask you to remember the following for better consistency and efficiency:
+If you wish to contribute, please remember the following for better consistency and efficiency:

 * Follow our [style guide](https://rdmkit.elixir-europe.org/style_guide).
 * Ensure your content respects copyright.
 Please follow our[ Copyright guidelines](https://rdmkit.elixir-europe.org/copyright).